Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Mathless: Not too bad.
 It was big, I’ll tell you.

-Interviewer: Well, maybe, as a guide to our discussion, then, in your experience in Europe, we have a history book of the eighty-seventh.
+Interviewer: Well, maybe, as a guide to our discussion, then, in your experience in Europe, we have a history book of the 87th.
 And it has a large fold-out map here.
 And it shows that you went to England first.
 Is that correct?

 Mathless: Right.
 I don’t know what month or how long we were in England, does it say?
 Couldn’t have been too long.